RI Clean Diesel Fund

 The Department will contact successful applicants about their award status once a decision has been made.
 The applicant is not to make any purchases and start the project until after the Grant Agreement has been signed and a Project Confirmation Letter has been issued.
 Please be aware that the Department and the State of Rhode Island take no responsibility for project work done outside the term or scope of a valid grant agreement or prior to a full approval of an agreement.

-Any questions on the Clean Diesel Fund can be submitted via email to Catherine Menke at firstname.lastname@example.org with the subject line "Clean Diesel Fund – Question".
+Any questions on the Clean Diesel Fund can be submitted via email to Catherine Menke at firstname.lastname@example.org with the subject line "Clean Diesel Fund – Question" or learn answers to frequently asked questions

 - March 25, 2017 – Request for Proposals and application is released